offbynull/learn/Bioinformatics/input/input.md

    "* Reconstructed genome has an extra T prepended."
    ```

- * The read_DNAs / read-pairs for repetitive parts of the genome (e.g. transposons) likely can't be accurately assembled.
+ * The read_SEQs / read-pairs for repetitive parts of the genome (e.g. transposons) likely can't be accurately assembled.

    ```{svgbob}
           "DNA reads"        "Stitched DNA reads"